grillzwitu/file_management_with_node_multer_cloudinary/README.md

 - **dotenv:** To enable the use of environment variables to store application secrets.
 - **ejs:** To create simple views.
 - **express-session:** To create sessions after authentication.
+- **express-validator:** To handle validation for user registration.
 - **mongodb:** The cloud database storage service.
 - **mongoose:** The ODM library for MongoDB.
 - **multer:** Node.js middleware for handling multipart-form data, used for uploading files.